More Lessons for Basic Algebra

 Solving and graphing linear inequalities in two variables (part 3)

-This video shows how to graph a linear inequality with two variables.
+How to graph a linear inequality with two variables?

-This is an example of how to graph a linear inequality with two variables using the intercept method.
+How to graph a linear inequality with two variables using the intercept method?

-This is an example of how to graph a linear inequality given in slope-intercept form.
+How to graph a linear inequality given in slope-intercept form?